 What are the signs of skin cancer?

-Signs of skin cancer are varied and if you see anything suspicious, it’s important to get it checked out by the doctors at Boulder Dermatology.
+Signs of skin cancer are varied and if you see anything suspicious, it’s important to get it checked out by the doctors at Integrated Dermatology of Tidewater.
 They include:

 - A growth or sore that doesn’t go away

 - Nodules, raised bumps, or rashes on your skin